A Tropical Tulum Honeymoon Guide for Trendy Couples

 Newlyweds can do their sun salutations at any number of yoga studios in Tulum, including Tribal Tulum and Sanaprana Tulum.

-Dance at a Bar or Club
+Dance at a Bar or Beach Club

 What to Pack for a Tulum Honeymoon

-Since the weather will be warm and possibly humid, travelers should pack breezy, beachy-chic attire such as sundresses, shorts, light blouses and polo shirts, suggests Burgio.
-Along with toting bathing suits and cover-ups, sandals and flip-flops, couples should also bring activewear and tennis shoes.
+Along with toting bathing suits, cover-ups, sandals and flip-flops, couples should also pack activewear and tennis shoes in their honeymoon luggage.
 "The sun is quite strong, so we recommend a sun hat and sunblock, along with insect repellent," he adds.